MingzhenAo/Constraint-Programming/README.md

 ## How to compile the models?

-All the models are created by Minizinc.
+All the models are created by Minizinc Language.
 So the Minizinc IDE is necessary.

-For Windows, the Minizinc can be dowmloaded in https://www.minizinc.org/
+For Windows, the Minizinc IDE can be dowmloaded in https://www.minizinc.org/.
+After download the Minizinc IDE, users just need to open the Minizinc file and run it.